Stairlifts are meant to make your life easier and more independent, but how safe are stairlifts?

 Once the stairlift is built using the best quality parts, it has to be rigorously tested before being installed.
 Every aspect of the stairlift is put under the microscope.
 It’s repetitively checked for any flaws and faults.

 It’s estimated that before the stairlift can leave the testing plant, it has done a total of 25,000 up and down journeys.
-That’s an equivalent of over 10 years’ worth of trips.
+That’s the equivalent of over 10 years’ worth of trips.

 To guarantee you’re getting a high-quality and safe product, you will get a warranty on parts and labour for your stairlift.
 In case anything happens, the manufacturer will fix the stairlift free of charge.